sanlocoz/truss/README.md

 <img src="img/1.PNG" alt="2D truss structural elements" width="700"/>

-*Notation for stiffness coefficent derivation in 2D truss elements (Kassimali, A.)*
+*Notation for stiffness coefficient derivation in 2D truss elements (Kassimali, A.)*

 2D truss elements have 2 degree of freedoms in each end.
 Therefore there is 4 degree of freedoms (u<sub>1</sub>, u<sub>2</sub>, u<sub>3</sub>, u<sub>4</sub>) in each elements (X, Y translations in each end).